C3Imaging/Deep-Learning-Techniques/README.md

 For both files, the first column is the identity label of the image and the second column is the number of the image.

-You may download the CelebA dataset and delete the file included in the deleted_v1_ CelebA _img_list.txt.
+You may download the CelebA dataset and delete the files included in the deleted_v1_ CelebA _img_list.txt.
 Note that the cleaning procedure applies to all the CelebA dataset (train, val, test classes).

 The original CelebA dataset can be downloaded on this website: http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html